ahmedhaddan/NetSuite-Suitescript-line-Make-Copy-event-Handle/README.md

 # NetSuite-Suitescript-line-Make-Copy-event-Handle

 ## Give me a Star! ⭐⭐⭐
 If you found this helpful, please give the repository a star.
-It helps us to keep working on more useful scripts.
+It helps me to keep working on more useful scripts.

 **Version:** 2.x